Pregnancy and labor

 - Avoid with implantable devices, like defibrillators, pacemakers, intravenous infusion pumps, or hepatic artery infusion pumps.
 Use cautiously with decreased sensation, like neuropathy, and with seizure disorders.
 Avoid if pregnant or breastfeeding.

 - Avoid if allergic or hypersensitive to vitamin A. Vitamin A toxicity can occur if taken at high dosages.
 Use cautiously with liver disease or alcoholism.
 Smokers who consume alcohol and beta-carotene may be at an increased risk for lung cancer or heart disease.
+Vitamin A appears to be safe in pregnant women if taken at recommended doses; however, vitamin A excess, as well as deficiency, has been associated with birth defects.
+Excessive doses of vitamin A have been associated with central nervous system malformations.
 Use cautiously if breastfeeding because the benefits or dangers to nursing infants are not clearly established.

 - Fair negative scientific evidence:

 - Aloe: A well-designed human trial found no benefit of topical acemannan hydrogel (a component of aloe gel) in the treatment of pressure ulcers.